OSGeo/PROJ/docs/source/tutorials/EUREF2019/exercises/projections1.rst

 Download the :program:`gie` file for the exercise: :download:`projections1.gie <projections1.gie>`.

-Exercise 1: Seting up a projection
+Exercise 1: Setting up a projection
 -----------------------------------

 Set up a UTM projection for use in Estonia.